benmvp/slides/2020/flashback/webdev.md

   * Hopefully it gives us all appreciation for where we've come from
   * Next time we wanna complain about flexbox & weird property names
   * Remember the spacer.gif
-- Ask questions on Twitter
+- Ask questions on Twitter or find me at the conference
 - Thanks!
 - Enjoy the rest of the conference